Revealed: Book exposes how Whaleoil blogger's campaign spilled from internet into the real world and took a heavy toll

 "Online is the largest part of our interaction now.
 There's this whole world which exists online and there's no policeman."

-In a forward for the book, journalist Nicky Hager called for change to the way the internet is managed and how boundaries are enforced.
+In a foreword for the book, journalist Nicky Hager called for change to the way the internet is managed and how boundaries are enforced.

 He said the case "highlights the changes we need as a society to protect us all in this digital age".